When Every Tool’s a Hammer: The Hidden Trap in Local Marketing

 Why “One-Size-Fits-All” Marketing Fails on Cape Cod

-Cape Cod businesses are wonderfully unique.
+Cape Cod businesses are famously unique.

-That’s Maslow’s Hammer at work.
+That’s Maslow’s Hammer in action.

 Cape Cod map with marked business locations representing local search visibility.